BuildOnViction/docs/docs/general/faq.md

 	New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be evaluated before being integrated into TomoChain's masternode architecture.

 !!! quote "What is the current TPS?
 What is your targeted transaction speed and when do you think you can achieve that speed?"
-    TomoChain supports near-zero transaction fees and 2-second transaction confirmation times.
+    TomoChain supports low transaction fees (appro.
+1/100 of that of Ethereum's) and 2-second transaction confirmation times.
 	The mainnet with POSV Masternodes delivers 2'000 transactions per second (TPS).
 	Once sharding is implemented by Q2 2019, we expect 20'000-30'000 TPS.

 	TomoChain team is continuously researching other scaling techniques to keep improving.

 !!! quote "What makes TomoChain different?"
-    TomoChain aims to develop its own unique ecosystem and infrastructure.
-	At its core, TomoChain proposes Proof-of-Stake Voting (PoSV), a Proof-of-Stake (PoS) based blockchain protocol with a fair voting mechanism, rigorous security guarantees and fast finality.

-	TomoChain features almost zero fees, 2'000 transactions per second (TPS) —to be increased in the future when sharding is enabled—, and 2-second block-time.
-	TomoChain also offers double validation and randomization for extra security.
-	Double validation strengthens TomoChain’s security, reduces fork and nothing-at-stake attacks, and makes TomoChain unique among other Proof-of-Stake-based blockchains.
+    The unique point of TomoChain comes from technology, the products and the ecosystem.

+	**Novel technology:** includes

+	- Proof of Stake Voting consensus
+	- Build in governance D-app
+	- Double Validation and Randomization
+	- Sharding based on a stable masternode artichitecture

+	This enables TomoChain to achieve:

+	- Cheap transactions: appro.
+1/100 of that of Ethereum
+	- 2000 TPS to handle a robust d-app and token ecosystem; TPS will be dramatically higher once our sharding solution is enabled (20k-30k TPS)
+	- 2 second block time for fast transactions
+	- EVM-compatibility allows for interoperability with Ethereum ecosystem.

+	**Our unique products**

+	- TomoScan: Shows all blocks, transactions, finality, smart contracts, D-Apps and token information
+	- TomoMaster: Allows users to apply for a Masternode Candidate position; to vote for Masternodes and shows Masternode performance statistics
+	- TomoWallet: Securely store, send, receive TOMO and other tokens issued on TomoChain; Allows users to vote and track rewards
+	- TomoX: A secure and efficient relayer-masternode decentralized exchange protocol

+	**Our own ecosystem**

+	- TomoChain also is working vigorously on building its ecosystem and has sealed many partnerships from all fields such as agriculture, robotics, gaming, IT solution providers, advertising, pharmaceutical tracking, education and research, payment, communication, name service, food traceability, tourism etc such as TechInAsia, Kambria, Axie Infinity, Vnext, Farmatrust, TE-Food, Triip Protocol, Portal Network...

 !!! quote "How does TomoChain compare with other available blockchain projects?"
+	Some of our competitors are EOS.IO, Casper FFG, Cardano, Tendermint, Lisk.
+	We are doing a series of Medium posts on this matter.

+	A post named ["Blockchain comparison overview: EOS.IO, Casper FFG, Cardano, Tendermint and Tomochain"](https://medium.com/tomochain/blockchain-comparison-overview-eos-io-casper-ffg-cardano-tendermint-and-tomochain-2b0df68806b6) has been published.
+	A detailed comparison with EOS, [Tomochain vs. EOS.IO: The battle of PoSV vs. DPoS or just some coincidence of design philosophy?](https://medium.com/tomochain/tomochain-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df), has been published too.
+	A [Comparison of PoS-voting based reward engines among TomoChain, EOS and Lisk](https://medium.com/tomochain/tomochain-eos-lisk-comparison-of-pos-voting-based-reward-engine-9b3b26560392) can be found at Medium too.

     The world is a pretty big place, and startups often kills themself because they cannot make a desirable product, not because of the competition.
-	At the moment, besides the core Tomochain platform, we want to focus on a few quality Dapp use cases that can make a difference.
+	At the moment, besides the core TomoChain platform, we want to focus on a few quality Dapp use cases that can make a difference.
 	Quality before quantity.

 	Our core blockchain solution like the sharding proposal is of very high quality, and potentially better than multiple high profile attempts at scaling currently.
-	The solution is also very unique to Tomochain’s Marsternode design, which will remain our competitive product advantage for a long time.
+	The solution is also very unique to TomoChain's Marsternode design, which will remain our competitive product advantage for a long time.

-	There are also several other product solutions in design stage which also highly integrate with Tomochain’s overall design.
+	There are also several other product solutions in design stage which also highly integrate with Tomochain's overall design.
 	These product innovations is one of the core competencies we have that make Tomochain very unique compared to other big projects.
 	We are doing our best to solve the scalability problem, maximize the TPS and stay strong in our target market.